Cycling the Congo Nile Trail: Stories From the Road

 The full 227 km route usually takes 4–6 days to complete, depending on your fitness level and chosen itinerary.

-Do I need to bring my own bike?
+Do I need my own bike?

 No. Bikes are available for hire through guided tours, so you don’t have to bring your own unless you prefer to.